We are so excited for you to join our team and learn about an exciting new

 These PD modules are intended to be done as a “self-study”

-course, where you will work independently and at your own pace through the
+course, where you work independently and at your own pace through the

 If any questions or problems arise as you proceed with the PD, please don’t